Rule 1: General governance policies of the Quebec Press Council

 19. Conduct of Mediation Sessions

-19.01 The mediator, selected from a list of candidates approved by the Board of Directors, shall be appointed by the Executive Secretary.
+19.01 The mediator, selected from a list of candidates approved by the Board of Directors, shall be appointed by the Secretary General.

 19.02 During the mediation process, the complainant, the journalist and the media entity involved shall each be represented by a single person.